 We’ve waited all year for it, and summer is finally here.
 While this year may be different as far as travel as a result of the coronavirus pandemic, that doesn’t mean you have to skip out on a summer holiday.
 Yes, you could hop on a plane to Europe or farther away this summer, but many see July and August as the best months to enjoy the U.K. — especially when you may not feel comfortable hopping on a plane right now.
-Enter the ‘staycation’.
+Enter the ‘staycation‘.

-Hardly a new concept, the term became commonplace after the 2008 financial collapse and is increasingly popular for summer 2019.
-Whether travelling by train, car or plane, we at TPG UK are interested in all things Britain this summer.
+Hardly a new concept, the term became commonplace after the 2008 financial collapse and is increasingly popular for summer 2020.
+Whether travelling by train, car, ferry or plane, we at TPG U.K. are interested in all things Britain this summer.
 By no means is this an exhaustive list, but here is our round-up of the best places to staycation in the UK this season.